mkst/mwccgap/README.md

 # mwccgap AKA "MWCC Global Assembly Processor"

-This tool allows for individual functions within a C file to be replaced by assembly code, heavily inspired by [asm-processor](https://github.com/simonlindholm/asm-processor).
+`mwccgap` is a tool that enables individual functions within a C file to be replaced with assembly code, drawing heavy inspiration from [asm-processor](https://github.com/simonlindholm/asm-processor).

-The MWCC compiler *does* support including raw assembly within a C file, however all variables and functions must be defined, this makes the traditional [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) approach to matching decomp rather slow and painful.
+While the MWCC compiler does support embedding raw assembly within a C file, it requires that all variables and functions be fully defined.
+This limitation makes the traditional [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) approach to matching decompiled code slow and cumbersome.

-Where `asm-processor` uses an `GLOBAL_ASM` pragma, `mwccgap` uses `INCLUDE_ASM` macro as the first project to use `mwccgap` uses `gcc`.
-In future support might be added to suppport either approach.
+Unlike `asm-processor`, which uses a `GLOBAL_ASM` pragma, `mwccgap` adopts an `INCLUDE_ASM` macro to align with the needs of its first supported project, which uses GCC.
+Future updates may add support for both approaches.

-Functions that are `INCLUDE_ASM`'d within the C file are expanded to `nop`s of the appropriate size and the C file is compiled.
-These functions are then assembled separately, and the resulting object data is transplanted into the C object.
-Symbols and relocations are updated as necessary.
+When a function in a C file is marked defined using the `INCLUDE_ASM` macro, it is replaced with a series of `nop` instructions of the appropriate size during compilation.
+The C file is then compiled as usual.
+Separately, the assembly code for these functions is compiled, and the resulting object data is transplanted back into the C object.
+Symbols and relocations are updated as needed to ensure correctness.

+Any `.rodata` sections within the assembly code will also be transplanted into the C object.

 ## Usage